 Course Code CSE 302

 Course Name Data Structure

+Category of Course Professional core courses

-Credits 3L:0T: 0 P
+Credits 3L:0T: 0 P C: 3

 Pre-Requisites Any computer language preferably C (Desirable)

 - > To impart the basic concepts of data structures and algorithms. - > To understand concepts about searching and sorting techniques - > To understand basic concepts about stacks, queues, lists, trees and graphs. - > To enable them to write algorithms for solving problems with the help of fundamental data Structures.